canonical/ubuntu-packaging-guide/getting-set-up.rst

 This will send your key to one keyserver, but a network of keyservers will automatically sync the key between themselves.
-Once this syncing is complete, your signed public key will be ready to verify your your contributions around the world.
+Once this syncing is complete, your signed public key will be ready to verify your contributions around the world.

 Create your SSH key